 - So, in 2019, the Legislative Council of Hong Kong proposed a bill that allowed extradition to Taiwan.

 - However, this bill also allows extradition to mainland China.

-- Due to this, numerous Hong Kong residents protested against the bill which led to the indefinite suspension of the bill.
+- Due to this, numerous Hong Kong residents protested against the bill, which led to the indefinite suspension of the same.